 But what is the one thing you can do now on Facebook to take you that extra mile as a business?

 It’s no longer a channel used for personal networking.
 You’re not the only business trying to tap into it either.
 There’s competition and there’s noise; and somewhere in between it all, there are insights for you to capture that will help you understand your target market better.

 Listening on Facebook is what companies use to discern their customers better and recognize their sentiments.
 A listening strategy also tells you how many people mention your products/campaign, their experiences with your services, and how they perceive you as a brand.

 All this information gathering from social listening on Facebook enables a company to prepare an effective growth strategy on the platform.

 New to social listening?
-Read this guide first.
+Read this complete guide to social listening.